For the 2025-26 school year, there are 5 public high schools serving 3,070 students in 95206, CA.

 The top ranked public high schools in 95206, CA are Kipp Stockton, Aspire Stockton 6-12 Secondary Academy and Edward C. Merlo Institute Of Environmental Studies.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Public high school in zipcode 95206 have a Graduation Rate of 89%, which is more than the California average of 87%.
+Public high school in zipcode 95206 have a Graduation Rate of 84%, which is less than the California average of 86%.

 The school with highest graduation rate is Edward C. Merlo Institute Of Environmental Studies, with ≥90% graduation rate.
 Read more about public school graduation rate statistics in California or national school graduation rate statistics.